wzh1895/Stock-and-Flow-in-Python/readme.md

     - Suggesting possible structures based on similarity between situations
         - Similarity between dynamics patterns
 - **A**nalysis
+    - Structure Analysis
+    - Structure-oriented Behavior Analysis (Barlas and Kanar, 2000)
 - **P**olicy
     - Beyond scope at this moment.
 - **I**mplementation
     - Beyond scope at this moment.

 ## Change Log

+**6 Jan 2019: v0.5.0**

+1. A first version of Conceptualization Panel has been finished, in a very naïve way reproducing the Problem-Hypothesis-Analysis process in human model conceptualization.
+2. Starting an attempt to store all model information in a graph (from Graph Theory), which enables 'hot operation' on models.
+3. Merged sdClasses with globalModel, putting classes and their instances together to avoid import problem.

 **4 Jan 2019: v0.4.3**